How to Get FHA Approval on a Condo

 link.

-The Status part is the most critical to complete since it may
+The status part is the most critical to complete since it may

 change the outcome of your search.
 The many options might assist you